Soldiers' Pay

 Soldiers' Pay is the first novel published by the American author William Faulkner.
 It was originally published by Boni & Liveright on February 25, 1926.
 It is unclear if Soldiers' Pay is the first novel written by Faulkner.
 It is however the first novel published by the author.
 Faulkner was working on two manuscripts while finishing Soldiers' Pay.

 Plot overview

 The plot of Soldiers' Pay revolves around the return of a wounded aviator home to a small town in Georgia following the conclusion of the First World War.
-He is escorted by a veteran of the war, as well as a widow whose husband was killed during the conflict.
-The aviator himself suffered a horrendous head injury, and is left in a state of almost perpetual silence, as well as blindness.
-Several conflicts revolving around his return include the state of his engagement to his fiancée, the desire of the widow to break the engagement in order to marry the dying aviator herself, and the romantic intrigue surrounding the fiancée who had been less than faithful to the aviator in his absence.
+He is escorted by a veteran of the war, and a widow.
+The aviator himself suffered a traumatic brain injury, and is in a state of perpetual silence, and blindness.
+Several conflicts revolve around the aviator's return including the state of his engagement to his fiancée, the widow's desire to marry the dying aviator herself, and the intrigue surrounding the fiancée who had been unfaithful to the aviator during his absence.

 Soldier's Pay is one of only a few of the author's novels not set in his fictional Yoknapatawpha County, Mississippi.